Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-exploring-point-clouds.md

 ## Visualization
 It can be interesting, if not entirely useful, to look at a 3d visualization of the point cloud.
 While there are some tools to do so, the easiest way is to use the online point cloud visualization tool [plas.io](http://plas.io).
 The tool is self-explanatory, and is capable of visualizing even large point clouds.

+More useful is the ability to look at an image of the point density in terms of points/m^2.
+The 'l2d_dems density' command is used to generate point density images from unclassified or classified LiDAR data.